RULES AND REGULATIONS

-Having met the prerequisite criteria, CLA candidates must successfully complete a further (60) hours of training set by CIAA/ACEI (provided through CIAA’s online education program) directed to the candidate’s general ability as to the practical aspects of the adjustment of claims as follows:
+4. Must successfully complete further (60) hours of training set by CIAA/ACEI (provided through CIAA’s online education program) directed to the candidate’s general ability to the practical aspects of the adjustment of claims as follows:

 - Policy Interpretation – 2 Hrs.